BigPolarBear1/factorization/README.md

 Ps: Also I just realized that this make it easy to figure out what that k should be in zx^2-yx+Nk (or -Nk) if we sieve like we do in the PoC.
 Ok ok.. this may actually work for real now.. anything happens in the coming day, it was western nazi losers who killed me.

+Update: Took a break today.
+Lets see tomorrow if I can implement something.
+If it works like I think it might work.. then the dominoes will start falling quickly.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants